NovusEdge/c-learning-journey/day_001/README.md

 > Behold!
 The first day of my journey, may it serve as a reference point for anyone who wants to begin as I did.

-After some rummaging through resource lists, I concluded that the book: "Programming in C: Second Edition" by Pradip Dey and Manas Ghosh, is the best starting point.
+After some rummaging through resource lists, I concluded that the book: _"Programming in C: Second Edition" by Pradip Dey and Manas Ghosh_, is the best starting point.

-Although I have a strong foundation in programming concepts at the time of writing this, I believe that it'll do me no harm on reading the first chapter:
+~~Although I have a strong foundation in programming concepts at the time of writing this, I believe that it'll do me no harm on reading the first chapter:
 "INTRODUCTION TO PROGRAMMING, ALGORITHMS AND FLOWCHARTS".
-I will be noting down important stuff, as well as my observations and ideas as I read the chapter, below:
+I will be noting down important stuff, as well as my observations and ideas as I read the chapter, below~~:

+> Ok new plan, I'll just write the entries as if I'm actually teaching someone.
+I believe that it will be far better that way.

 ## Introduction to Programming, Algorithms and Flowcharts

 ***Definition***: _A program is a set of logically related instructions that is arranged in a sequence that directs the computer in solving a problem._

+A simpler definition is:

+_A program is just a bunch of text that's written in a special way so that a computer can understand it.
+Also, this is not just used for problem solving but also dumb stuff like making cats dance across the screen or something._

- - Computer software can be broadly classified into two categories:
+Computer software can be broadly classified into two categories:
 - system software
 - application software

 ***

 ### System Software

-***Definition*** :  _System software is a collection of programs that interfaces
-with the hardware._
+***Definition*** :  _System software is a collection of programs that interfaces with the hardware._

 System Software can be classified into the following types: